johnnyw66/_433MhzFobs/README.md

 # Setting up AliExpress 433Mhz Fobs in Learn mode.
 How to set up AliExpress Learning 433Mhz Fobs

-There are 3 buttons on this fob. (see images)
+There are 3 buttons on this fob.
+The top button 'Unlock', the middle button, 'Flash' and the bottom button, the 'lock' button. (see images)